THE TRANSIENCE OF TRADITION IN CHANGING GEOGRAPHIES AND GLOBAL LANDSCAPES

 Mr. Gavin Richards, Head of Department of Architecture

 Dr. Marisela Mendoza, Senior Lecturer, Department of Architecture

 Dr. Ana Souto, PG Tutor, Department of Architecture.

 Chair: Prof. Nezar AlSayyad, IASTE President Emeritus

 Members: Heba Ahmed, Howayda Al-Harithy, Mohamad al-Jassar, Anne Marie Broudehoux, Flavia Brito doNascimento, Cecilia Chu, Lyndsey Deaton, Jonathan Hale, Chee-Kien Lai, Duanfang Lu, Andrzej Piotrowski, Gehan Selim, Ipek Tureli.

 Centre for Architecture, Urbanism and Global Heritage, The School of Architecture, Design and the Built Environment of Nottingham Trent University; and the Urban Lab of The University of Oregon

 All presenters must register by April 3 to be included in the conference program, present, and have their abstract included on the special issue of TDSR.
 One IASTE individual membership for 2020-2022 is included with your registration.

-After April 3 (late registration for all other participants)
+After September 1, 2020 (Late registration for all other participants)